The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 However, if you love to party you can find your tribe there as well.
 Want to do a life-changing yoga retreat?
 Sayulita’s got you covered as well.

-Love to hike, scuba dive, snorkel or indulge in scrumptious food?
+Do you love to hike, scuba dive, snorkel, or indulge in scrumptious food?
 Sayulita will take care of you.

 The white beaches are perfect for beach lovers, and the town is lined with touristy shops selling trinkets and snacks.